 - Visually-impaired classification

-- Classification handbook
+- Classifiers handbook

 Classification provides a structure for para competition.
 Athletes competing in para archery have an impairment that affects their ability to participate in the sport.
 The classification system groups athletes by impairment to create the most level playing field possible for competition.
 Classification both determines who is eligible to compete in para archery and creates competition classes.